abidgen/Next_word_prediction/README.md

 ## Overview

-This presentation was generated as a requirement for completion of the coursera course titled "Data science capstone."
+This presentation and app were generated as a requirement for completion of the coursera course titled "Data science capstone."

 The application was developed using Shiny and can be observed [here](https://abidgen.shinyapps.io/next_word_prediction_Abid/).